Sarah Bernhardt: Return to Paris, European tour, Fédora to Theodora (1881–1886)

 No crowd greeted Bernhardt when she returned to Paris on 5 May 1881, and theatre managers offered no new roles; the Paris press ignored her tour, and much of the Paris theatre world resented her leaving the most prestigious national theatre to earn a fortune abroad.
 When no new plays or offers appeared, she went to London for a successful three-week run at the Gaiety Theater.
-This London tour included the first British performance of La Dame aux Camelias at the Shaftesbury Theatre; her friend, the Prince of Wales, persuaded Queen Victoria to authorise the performance.
-Many years later, she gave a private performance of the play for the Queen while she was on holiday in Nice.
+This London tour included the first British performance of La Dame aux Camelias at the Shaftesbury Theatre; her friend, the prince of Wales, persuaded Queen Victoria to authorise the performance.
+Many years later, she gave a private performance of the play for the queen while she was on holiday in Nice.
 When she returned to Paris, Bernhardt contrived to make a surprise performance at the annual 14 July patriotic spectacle at the Paris Opera, which was attended by the President of France, and a houseful of dignitaries and celebrities.
 She recited the Marseillaise, dressed in a white robe with a tricolor banner, and at the end dramatically waved the French flag.
 The audience gave her a standing ovation, showered her with flowers, and demanded that she recite the song two more times.

-With her place in the French theatre world restored, Bernhardt negotiated a contract to perform at the Vaudeville Theatre in Paris for 1500 francs per performance, as well as 25 percent of the net profit.
+With her place in the French theatre world restored, Bernhardt negotiated a contract to perform at the Vaudeville Theatre in Paris for 1500 francs per performance as well as 25 percent of the net profit.
 She also announced that she would not be available to begin until 1882.
-She departed on a tour of theatres in the French provinces, and then to Italy, Greece, Hungary, Switzerland, Belgium, Holland, Spain, Austria, and Russia.
+She departed on a tour of theatres in the French provinces and then to Italy, Greece, Hungary, Switzerland, Belgium, Holland, Spain, Austria, and Russia.
 In Kyiv and Odessa, she encountered anti-Semitic crowds who threw stones at her; pogroms were being conducted, forcing the Jewish population to leave.
 However, in Moscow and St. Petersburg, she performed before Czar Alexander III, who broke court protocol and bowed to her.
-During her tour, she also gave performances for King Alfonso XII of Spain, and the Emperor Franz Joseph I of Austria.
+During her tour, she gave performances for King Alfonso XII of Spain, and the Emperor Franz Joseph I of Austria.
 The only European country where she refused to play was Germany, due to the German annexation of French territory after the 1870–71 Franco-Prussian War.
 Just before the tour began, she met Jacques Damala, who went with her as leading man and then, for eight months, became her first and only husband.